ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-grpc-service-with-ballerina.md

 In an RPC program, you first define the service interface using an Interface Definition Language(IDL) to create the service definition (i.e., `helloworld.proto`). gRPC commonly uses Protocol Buffers as the IDL.

-As illustrated in the diagram below, next, you compile the service definition file (i.e., `helloworld.proto`), and generate the source code for both the service (i.e., `greeter_service.bal` file) and client (`greeter_client.bal` file) applications.
+As illustrated in the diagram below, next, you compile the service definition file (i.e., `helloworld.proto`), and generate the source code for both the service and client applications.
 In Ballerina, you can generate the source code using the built-in `Protocol Buffers to Ballerina` tool.

 ![gRPC Getting Started](/learn/images/grpc-getting-started.png)